Saving Sunnyside Conservatory

 Restoring a Fazekas Address Unit, Step-by-Step

-Having documented the history behind the Fazekas-designed house-number units found all over San Francisco and the Bay Area, I am often asked for help by people wishing to restore their own.
+Having documented the history behind the Fazekas-designed house-number units, manufactured at American Art Metal Works and found all over San Francisco and the Bay Area, I am often asked for help by people wishing to restore their own.
 Such matters are not my forte.

-Fortunately, a reader named Sarah has offered a detailed description of the process of refurbishing a unit, and I present it here.
-(Have anything to add?
-Write me or post a comment below.)
+Now to the nitty gritty of restoring a unit.
 After removing the unit from the house, this is what Sarah did:

 Recently, a significant decision was made by my mom and stepdad to sell my grandmother’s house in the Sunset district.
 This decision started me off on my journey of restoring the address frame.
 I wanted to share my restoration process in case it helps others.